So why start a travel blog?

-A big focus of The World on my Necklace will be on my hiking adventures.
-There will be a regular hiking series that will feature articles about the fantastic walks or hikes that I have been on around the world.
+A big focus of The World on my Necklace is on my hiking adventures.
+I regularly write about the fantastic walks and hikes that I have been on around the world.
 Some will be well-known and pre-plotted.
 Some I will have mapped myself.

 I also have a strong fascination with islands.
 I can’t pinpoint what I love about them most.
 Maybe it’s the strong sense of community or the sense of isolation from mainland society.
 There is something special about islands.

 To show people that my travel experiences are far from perfect, check out my Travel Fails for some amusing stories of my mishaps throughout the years.

 And the name?
-I have a necklace with a world globe on it which initially gave me the idea.
+I had a necklace with a world globe on it which initially gave me the idea.
 I also see it as a play on words similar to the Lonely Planet ‘on a shoestring’ guides.
 I have the world on my necklace, always close to me.